filwaitman/whatever-rest-framework/README.md

 - Marshmallow
 - Marshmallow-SQLAlchemy

 Bear in mind that this project is made to be easily extensible, so if you need to connect something else, it's simple to do it.
+[Check how simple it is to add support to a new framework](https://github.com/filwaitman/whatever-rest-framework/tree/master/wrf/framework/flask.py), for example. =D

 ## Contributing